PigeonProtocolConsortium/pigeon-spec/README.md

 Each node in a swarm of peers has a local "log".
 The log is an append only feed of messages written in an ASCII-based serialization format.
 Messages are signed with a secret key to validate a message's integrity and to prevent tampering by untrusted peers.
 Nodes in the swarm "follow" other logs from peers of interest.
 Nodes always replicate the logs of their peers and "gossip" information about peers across the swarm.
 Gossip information is packaged into "bundles" which contain backups of peer logs in an efficient binary format that can be easily transmitted via sneakernet, direct serial connection, or any high throughput medium, regardless of latency.

 Log synchronization via Sneakernet is the main use case for Pigeon messages to be transmitted.
-Transmission of SD Cards via postal mail offer an excellent medium for transmission of Pigeon messages, although any data transfer medium is theoretically possible.
+SD Cards sent via postal mail offer an excellent medium for transmission of Pigeon messages, although any data transfer medium is theoretically possible.

 ![](sync.png)

 # What a Message Looks Like

+Messages use a custom ASCII-based encoding scheme (shown below).

 Example 1: